nlybe/k8snotifier/README.md

 ## Prerequisites

-This is the list of prerequisites required:

-On GCP this is the list of prerequisites required for an existing GCP project:
+This is the list of prerequisites required for an existing GCP project:

 - a PubSub topic and subscription
 - a GKE cluster with **Notifications** feature enabled and declaring the **Topic ID**